gmc-code/PC-Python/docs/turtle/turtle_houses_docs.rst

 -----------------------

 | See: https://www.w3schools.com/python/ref_keyword_as.asp
-| The code below shows importing the house module as an alias.
+| The code below shows importing the house module as an alias via ``import shapes as sh``.
-| This makes it shorter to refer to functions in the house module.
+| This makes it shorter to refer to functions in the shapes module.
-| Instead of needing ``houses.rectangle``, only ``h.rectangle`` is needed.
+| Instead of needing ``shapes.rectangle``, only ``sh.rectangle`` is needed.

 .. code-block:: python

     import turtle
-    import houses as h
+    import shapes as sh

     s = turtle.Screen()
     s.bgcolor("white")